PapyrusVIP/isomer/docs/ARCHITECTURE.md

-Architecture
+# Architecture
-===

-tubular consists of a BPF program that attaches to the sk_lookup hook in the kernel and userspace Go code which manages the BPF program. `tubectl` wraps both with a CLI that is easy to distribute.
+isomer consists of a BPF program that attaches to the sk_lookup hook in the kernel and userspace Go code which manages the BPF program. `isomctl` wraps both with a CLI that is easy to distribute.

-`tubectl` manages two kinds of objects: bindings and sockets.
+`isomctl` manages two kinds of objects: bindings and sockets.
 A binding encodes a rule against which an incoming packet is matched.
 A socket is a reference to a TCP or UDP socket that can accept new connections or packets.